Y-Xiang-hub/A-Copyright-Protection-Method-in-Big-Data-Trade/README.md

           author = {Yuexin Xiang and Wei Ren and Tiantian Li and Xianghan Zheng and Tianqing Zhu and Kim-Kwang Raymond Choo}
         }

 To further understand how our code works, you can see the Directions.pdf.
-If you have any questions please feel free to contact me by e-mail yuexin.xiang@cug.edu.cn.
+If you have any questions please feel free to contact me at yuexin.xiang@cug.edu.cn.